-Regardless of the amount of safety training offered or the standard operating procedures put in place, there are forces beyond a manager’s influence determining whether or not employees will administer proper decision making at a grain elevator.
-Most of these negligent choices will have little effect on the overall business yet others may have fatal consequences.
-The question is: How do managers evaluate, address and sway an employee’s behavior one way or another?
-A research assistant with Iowa State University’s Department of Agriculture and Biosystems Engineering seeks to address this problem with her doctoral research.
+Regardless of the amount of safety training offered or the standard operating procedures put in place, there are forces beyond a manager’s influence determining whether or not employees will employ proper decision-making at a grain elevator.
+Most of these [oversights] will have little effect on the overall business yet others may have fatal consequences.
+The question is how do managers evaluate, address and sway an employee’s behavior one way or another.
+A research assistant with Iowa State University’s Department of Agriculture and Biosystems Engineering seeks to find a solution to this problem.

-Inspired by a course in agricultural safety, Mosher decided to focus her dissertation on the correlation between the people component of safety and quality management system (QMS) adoption, and dig into the processes employees engage in to make positive decisions in an agricultural environment.
+Inspired by a course in agricultural safety, Mosher decided to focus her dissertation on the correlation between the people component of safety and quality management system (QMS) adaption, and dig into the process employees engage in to make positive decisions in an agricultural environment.

-“I realized the study of decision making involved many of the motivation pieces also found in education theory,” she explains.
-“Employees are told why they should act safely, but understanding why they make their final decision choice — that’s what I want to explore.”
+“I realized the study of decision-making involved many of the motivation pieces also found in education theory,” Mosher says.
+“Employees are told why they should act safely, but understanding why they make their final decision choice — that’s the ultimate purpose of my research.”

-The connection between quality and safety presented an obvious — yet under studied — focus for her research.
-Mosher points to Purdue University’s Agricultural Safety & Health Program’s National Grain Entrapment Database noting that grain quality plays a major role in engulfment and entrapments incidents.
+The connection between quality and safety presented an obvious – yet under studied – focus for her research.
+Mosher points to Purdue University’s [engulfment tracking] noting grain quality plays a major role in engulfment and entrapments incidents.

-“If you have good grain, you don’t see people getting into the grain bin,” she says.
-“Preserving the quality of the grain automatically makes the environment safer for employees.”
+“If you have good grain, you don’t need to get in the grain bin,” she says.
+“Preserving the quality of the grain makes the environment safer for employees.”

-Even those employees who have received safety training; who have been made familiar with OSHA standards; and who know how to properly perform their jobs willfully choose to make negative decisions, but why?
+Even employees given safety training, made familiar with OSHA standards and who know how to properly perform their jobs make willfully negative choices, but why?